elect000/chapel-clojure-apps/README.md

+# Show MandelBrot Fractal
-# chapel-clojure-app
+## chapel-clojure-app

  This program is for linux (or Mac)

  In Windows, This program will occure JVM error: A Java Exception has occured.

 ## Installation

     $ git clone https://github.com/elect000/chapel-clojure-apps ccapps